-Previous sections have summarised the information gathered on collisions, barriers and cycling Previous sections have summarised the information gathered on collisions, barriers and cycling trip generators in Rugby, together with feedback from local people.
+Previous sections have summarised the information gathered on collisions, barriers and cycling trip generators in Rugby, together with feedback from local people.
 This information, together with route audits and local network reports by Sustrans, travel demand analysis by Phil Jones Associates and outputs from the propensity to cycle tool, has been combined with the previous Task and Finish schemes, to create a long list of potential schemes and to identify possible measures to provide coherent, direct, safe, comfortable and attractive cycle routes.